Five Things to Consider Before You Extract a Large Number of Rows from OBIEE

 d.
 Work with your OBIEE team to optimize the data that is being fetched into Tableau.

-How to Configure Maximum Number of Rows Fetched Per Query
+How to Configure Maximum Number of Rows Per Fetch

-BI Connector provides you with a convenient option to break down a large number of rows into a smaller set of records.
-By default maximum number of rows to fetch the data from OBIEE server using BI Connector is set to be 50,000 rows.
+BI Connector provides you with a convenient option to break down a large number of rows in a Subject Area table / report into a smaller set of records.
+By default maximum number of rows per fetch from OBIEE server using BI Connector is set to be 50,000 rows.
 If you want to increase/decrease the number of rows to be fetched from OBIEE, you can follow the below steps.

 Step 1: Open “ODBC Administrator” and click on “Configure” button of the DSN that you created for connecting Tableau with OBIEE.

-Step 2: Press Alt+V to open the advanced settings dialog box as shown below.
+Step 2: Click on Advanced Settings icon to open the advanced settings dialog box.

-Step 3: Enter the number of rows that you want to configure in Maximum number of rows to fetch textbox.
+Step 3: Enter the number of rows that you want to configure the Maximum number of rows per fetch textbox.